Women in Accounting - Are We On The Right Track?

 You need to define why it is important to make gender equality in the boardroom before diving into any formal schemes and policies.

 The reasons can be many.
-Improved company reputation because of encouraging gender equality, increased growth, and innovation or maybe employee satisfaction.
-However, you need to define your “why” and make a team of people who will get your company’s growth at a higher level.
+You can improve company’s reputation because of encouraging gender equality, increase firms growth, and innovation or maybe employee satisfaction.
+However, you need to define your “why”.
+Consequently, it will make a team of people who will get your company’s growth at a higher level.

 3. Flexible schedule and work-life balance is important, but not enough